-Fashion expert Joanne Yulan Jong explains iconic customer trends in China and recounts several examples of Western companies winning over shoppers in this episode of Customer Loyalty Minutes.
+Fashion expert Joanne Yulan Jong explains iconic customer trends and brand loyalty in China, recounting several examples of Western companies winning over shoppers in this episode of Customer Loyalty Minutes.

 One big takeaway from this video is that most marketing channels that are popular in the US or Europe have a Chinese counterpart.
 Facebook’s equivalent is called WeChat in China, and the majority of customers use it to connect with their peers.
 There are also social media platforms unique to the country, such as the the Little Red Book (XiaoHongShu), which is a social ecommerce app specialising in product reviews.
 Marketers who wish to foster brand loyalty in China should master these platforms, otherwise they won’t be able to reach a wide audience.

 “Dolce Gabbana’s recent cultural debacle clearly shows that “globalized approach” doesn’t equal “simplified communication.
 In the next few years, it’ll be crucial for companies to engage in a meaningful discussion with their Asian customers.
 The ability to culturally connect with customers in their own reality will be the next important challenge for companies – especially for global ones.”